fatimasood/fatimasood/README.md

-# 👩‍💻 Fatema - Flutter Developer
+# 👩‍💻 Fatima - Flutter Developer
 🌟 Hi there!
-I'm **Fatema**, a passionate Custom Software Developer with expertise in crafting **responsive, high-performance apps** and **tailored software solutions**.
+I'm **Fatima**, a passionate Custom Software Developer with expertise in crafting **responsive, high-performance apps** and **tailored software solutions**.
 I love diving into new technologies and building innovative products that make a difference.

 💡 **What I'm Currently Up To:**